-Israel Finkelstein in his The Archaeology of the Israelite settlement (Israel Exploration Society 1988) notes evidence of an increase in settlement in the highlands of Canaan in the thirteenth century BC, and writes: 'The vast majority of the people who settled in the hill country and in the Transjordan during the Iron I period must have been indigenous'(page 348).
+Israel Finkelstein in his The Archaeology of the Israelite settlement (Israel Exploration Society 1988) notes evidence of an increase in settlement in the highlands of Canaan in the thirteenth century BC, and writes (page 348):

+The vast majority of the people who settled in the hill country and in the Transjordan during the Iron I period must have been indigenous.
+110

-In other words, they did not come from outside and occupy the land by an invasion.
+It is these settlers who were to become 'Israel'.
+They did not come from outside and occupy the land by an invasion.
 Their settlements were not fortified.
 They lived a simple lifestyle and their settling in the hill country was peaceful.
 Archaeology reveals earlier similar settlements in the highlands of Canaan, the first being about 3,500BC (100 sites), and the second about 2,000BC (220 sites).
 The people called 'Israel' represent the third such attempt at subsistence farming there.